cloudmesh/cloudmesh-manual/docs-source/source/installation/mono-use.rst

 Developping with Mongo
 =======================

+You can cusoize the versions and other aspects of the MongoDB that is used in cloudmesh.

-Next, you need to start it with the command
+Afterthe install, you can start it with the command

 .. code:: bash